ceobrainstormco-wq/pall-network-mining/replit.md

 - ✅ **Logo Implementation**: Updated all logo references with new simple Pall branding
 - ✅ **Custom Domain Setup**: pallnetworkcommerce.com configured with Replit (A record: 34.111.179.208)

+## Current Status Update (August 9, 2025, 11:35 PM)
+- **DOMAIN STATUS**: pallnetworkcommerce.com DNS propagation in progress (up to 48 hours)
+- **DEPLOYMENT**: App ready for deployment with continuous mining system
+- **PLAY STORE**: Ready for submission once custom domain is active

 ## Next Steps for User
-- Monitor DNS propagation for pallnetworkcommerce.com domain
+- Wait for DNS propagation completion (can take up to 48 hours from setup)
+- Deploy app once domain is verified in Replit dashboard
 - Test custom domain access once propagated
-- App ready for Google Play Store submission with new professional logo
+- Submit to Google Play Store with professional Pall branding

 # User Preferences